victorrseloy/jekyll-now/_posts/2016-09-18-what-is-the-javascript-hoisting.md

 {% endhighlight %}

-Remember this happens because even if we have the declaration of myAmazingFunction being moved to the top, the Initialization of it will happen only after we tried to invoke it, because this is not a function  definition. this is a function expression.
+Remember this happens because even if we have the declaration of myAmazingFunction being moved to the top, the Initialization of it will happen only after we tried to invoke it, this happens because we are not dealing with  a function  definition, we are dealing with a function expression instead.

 ## Final Thoughts

 For completeness sake, I need to mention that behind the scenes things are actually implemented a little bit different.
 The ECMAScript standard does not define hoisting as “the declaration gets moved to the top of the function”.
 Handling code happens in two steps: the first one is parsing and entering the context and the second one is runtime code execution.
 In the first step variables, function declarations and formal parameters are created.
 In the second stage function expressions and unqualified identifiers (undeclared variables) are created.
 However for practical purposes we can adopt the concept of hoisting.

-I hope you enjoyed the reading, my focus on this post was to try to desmistify some of strange behavior you sometimes may experience.
+I hope you enjoyed the reading, my focus on this post was to demystify some of the strange behaviors you sometimes may experience when dealing with hoisting.
+Hope you enjoyed the reading.
+See you in the next post.